jalantechnologies/handbook/product-management/index.md

 Once the solution and KPI's are agreed upon, update the PRD document with solution.

-It's now time to execute it.

-#### Product Development & Execution
+#### 3. Product Development & Execution

-**TLDR: Work with tech lead to finalize implementation and plan and execute.**
+**TLDR: Work with engineering to plan and execute.**

 Once the problem, solution and KPI's are documented, you should share the document with the tech lead and/or engineers and ask him/her to design the solution and help break down the work into small techncial tasks with rough estimates.

-You should plan the work and create [JIRA](https://www.atlassian.com/software/jira) tickets.
-We use agile methodology.
-Our sprints are **2 weeks** long.
-As a product manager, you are expected to to conduct following scrum ceremonies:
+You should create [JIRA](https://www.atlassian.com/software/jira) tickets based on those work items.
+For planning purpose, we use agile methodology.
+Our sprints are **2 weeks** long and we recommend to conduct following scrum ceremonies:

 -   **Sprint planning (Duration: 60 minutes, When: 2 days before sprint starts)**: In the sprint planning, you present the work items that you would like engineering team to achieve.
 This is an opportunity for engineering team to ask questions and for you to get their buyoff on the plan.

 -   **Daily standups (Duration: 15 minutes, When: Daily)**: This is daily touch base call with the product team (engineering, design).
-During the meeting, go through the status update and ensure you understand the progress.
+During the meeting, go through the status update and ensure you understand the progress and ensure overall sprint remains on track.

--   **Sprint Exit (Duration: 60 minutes, When: Last day of sprint)**: In the morning of the last day of the sprint, send them a reminder to ensure that they should focus on preparing for the demo.
+-   **Sprint Exit (Duration: 60 minutes, When: Last day of sprint)**: In the morning of the last day of the sprint, send engineering team a reminder to ensure that they should focus on preparing for the demo.
 After the sprint exit demo, remind the engineering team to do the release and share the release notes on channel.

 -   **Sprint Retro (Duration: 30 minutes, When: 2 days after sprint exit)**: The goal of this meeting is to reflect what went well and areas to improve for the sprint with clear action items.

-#### Measure, Learn & Improve
+#### 4. Measure, Learn & Improve

-**TLDR: Observe feature usage, learn and repeat.
-Present KPI reports to customer and the team**
+**TLDR: Observe feature usage, learn, and improve.**

 Based on the KPI's decided during evangelizing the solution, you need to start monitoring the product usage once the feature is launched.
 Often, in early stages of the feature launch, you may not get sufficient data to make meaningful conclusion.
 This is where you need to mix data with your intuition.
 Based on data and your intuition, you should decide whether the feature launch was successful or not and propose solution to refine the solution.